HPDAT3/HP_DA_T3/README.md

 - For sentinment analysis, we have used finbert, a pre trained model using BERT on finanical text.
 - It gives softmax score of three outputs - positive, negative, nuetral.

+# Summarization

+- We are using pretrained DL model (t5-base) to summarize the forms.
+- Those heading having characters more than>=10000 are being analyzed and summarized.
+- These summaries will be used to do sentiment analysis.

+# Sentiment Analysis

+- All ML models were run using hugging face's pipeline.
+(Zero Shot Classification)
+- For sentinment analysis, we have used finbert, a pre trained model using BERT on finanical text.
+- It gives softmax score of three outputs - positive, negative, nuetral.
+- Positive percentage is shown on frontend to show user.

+# SaaS Metrics Analysis Algorithm

+- To figure out SaaS metrics from SEC filings, we decided to use the below mentioned algorithm
+- First, we scraped out all the paragraphs from SEC filings which had a numerical value associated in them.
+- Then, these paragraphs were run through a pre-trained machine learning model which would figure out five most relevent words from the paragraph
+- Each of these most relevent words were run through a comprehensive list of SaaS metrics, and if any label matched with any other SaaS Metric, then that paragraph is associated with that particular SaaS metric
+- Then we extract the number out of that paragraph and that number is most likely to be the value of that particular SaaS metric

 # References

 - https://github.com/jadchaar/sec-cik-mapper